semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

   pipeline {
     agent any
       environment {
-        // The following variables are required for a Semgrep App-connected scan:
+        // The following variable is required for a Semgrep App-connected scan:
         SEMGREP_APP_TOKEN = credentials('SEMGREP_APP_TOKEN')

         // Uncomment the following line to scan changed